ca16/ValidAnagrams/README.md

 ##### Searching the dictionary file

 My version of this program allows the user to ask for anagrams of words that can be found in a dictionary file repeatedly.
-For this reason, it seemed like it might be worth doing a little pre-processing of the file to make finding out whether word is in it reasonably fast.
+For this reason, it seemed like it might be worth doing a little pre-processing of the file to make finding out whether a word is in it reasonably fast.

 The program puts the dictionary file (the default file or the file provided by the user) into a trie.
 Putting a single word into the trie takes time relative to the length of the word (e.g. for "slam", the program would go down four levels, for "consciousness", 13).
 This happens for every word in the file.